HwWobbe/HwWobbe.github.io/README.md

 This file will be part of an expanding 'hello-world' introduction that is based on my TiddlyWiki (...Tw) use(s).

 ## Topics:
-The existing TopicsTw stuructures will need re-desin in order to converge on a consistent methodology that spans the major technologies currently in use.
+The existing TopicsTw structures will need re-desin in order to converge on a consistent methodology that spans the major technologies currently in use.

 ----